-It results in the definition and application to all subsidiaries of a Group chart of accounts, as well as the definition and application of the main management procedures (inventories, non-current assets, trade receivables, etc.), which are formalised in the Group Procedure Manual relayed through and updated on the Group's 'Teepee' intranet.
+It resulted in the definition and implementation within all subsidiaries of a Group chart of accounts, as well as the definition and implementation of the main management procedures (inventories, non-current assets, trade receivables, etc.), which are formalised in the Group Procedure Manual relayed through and updated on the Group's 'Teepee' intranet.

-Furthermore, the Group pursues its policy of rolling out common software and a joint ERP.
+Furthermore, the Group is pursuing its policy of rolling out common software and a joint ERP.

-The proper application of the chart of accounts, procedures and reporting reliability is monitored by at least annual visits to subsidiaries, planned by head office Accounting and Controlling departments, within the context of year-end and half-year closing.
+The proper application of the chart of accounts, procedures and reporting reliability is monitored by visits to subsidiaries at least annually, planned by head office Accounting and Controlling Departments, within the context of year-end and half-year closing.
 It is also verified during the budget preparation and monthly reporting processes.

-The Group team responsible for the development and control over financial statements comprises the Group Financial Department and Accounting, Controlling and Tax Department, represented by their managers and comprising:
+The Group team responsible for the development and control of financial statements comprises the Group Financial Department and the Financial Department of Somfy Activities, represented by its manager, and comprising:

-- the consolidation team; - the central financial control team.
+- The consolidation team: - The central financial control team.

-This team relies on management controllers, based in each Business Area, reporting to the Group in its nine geographical areas
+This team relies on management controllers, based in each Business Area, reporting to the Group in its ten geographical areas.

-In addition, each of the three Activities benefits from a dedicated controller.
+In addition, each of the Activities benefits from a dedicated management controller.

-The Group endeavours to lead this network via international meetings and on-going training of the accountants and management controllers.
+The Group endeavours to lead this network via international meetings and on-going training of accountants and management controllers.